 Dammon Dean's Scholar Program

-Every year, twenty-five to thirty beginning students are selected as Dammon Dean’s Scholars.
-Their participation in the program is rewarding: academic disciplines come alive, and new opportunities open up as a result of their unique first-year experience.
-The Dean’s Scholar Program could enrich your first year, too.
+Every year, beginning students in the College of Liberal Arts are selected as Dammon Dean’s Scholars.
+Their participation in the program is rewarding.
+Academic disciplines come alive, and new opportunities open up as a result of their unique first-year experience.
+For the 2014-2015 Dean's Scholars Program, eligibility will be based on acceptance of his/her Honors College invitation.

 As a Dean's Scholar you will: